 1. Identifying the party at fault

 Identifying the party at fault in a car accident is an important step in the claims process.
 Determining liability for any resulting damages is essential.
 Some parties may not be liable for any damages depending on the circumstances.
 Insurance companies may require witness testimony, photographs, and other evidence to determine fault accurately.
 Additionally, the blame may be shared, meaning more than one party can be held responsible.
 All parties involved in the accident must cooperate with the investigation and provide any requested information to ensure a fair outcome.
+You may need to reach out for help, and legal specialists such as a Boca Raton car accident lawyer can help to guide you in this situation.

 2. Understanding the traffic laws of the jurisdiction